socotecio/django-socio-grpc/docs/getting-started.rst

     python manage.py grpcrunaioserver --dev

 The server is now running on port `50051` by default.
-See :ref:`How To Web <how-to-web>` to see how to call this server with web client or :ref:`Python example <examples>` for example repository.
+See :ref:`How To Web <how-to-web>` to see how to call this server with web client or :ref:`Python example <examples>` for python client example.

-To read more about the grpcrunaioserver please :ref:`read the commands documentation <commands>`
+To read more about the grpcrunaioserver please :ref:`read the commands documentation <commands-aio-run-server>`

 To continue reading consider read:

 - :ref:`Generic Mixins <Generic Mixins>`
 - :ref:`gRPC Action <grpc_action>`
+- :ref:`Proto Serializers <proto-serializers>`
 - :ref:`Proto generation <proto-generation>`